-Where can I learn more about the CITRIS Core Seed Funding Program, including past awardees and projects?
+Where can I learn more about the CITRIS Seed Funding Program, including past awardees and projects?

-An overview of the program is available on the Core Seed Funding webpage.
-Use the expansion menus to find information about timelines, evaluation criteria, awardee resources, and previous awards.
+An overview of the program is available on the Seed Funding webpage.
+Use the expansion menus to find information about timelines, evaluation criteria, awardee resources and previous awards.

 Who is eligible to apply?

-The RFP is open to recognized Principal Investigators (PIs) on any of the CITRIS campuses: UC Berkeley, UC Davis (including UC Davis Health System), UC Merced and UC Santa Cruz.
-Researchers with “Exceptional PI” status at these campuses may also be eligible, contact email@example.com to verify.
-Postdocs, graduate students, and even undergraduate students can participate in the project but at least two designated Principal Investigators from two CITRIS campuses must lead the proposal.
+The RFP is open to recognized principal investigators on any of the CITRIS campuses: UC Berkeley, UC Davis (including the UC Davis Health system), UC Merced and UC Santa Cruz.
+Researchers with “Exceptional PI” status at these campuses may also be eligible.
+(Contact us at firstname.lastname@example.org to verify.)
+Postdocs, graduate students and even undergraduate students can participate in the project but at least two designated principal investigators from two CITRIS campuses must lead the proposal.